Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Board a flight bound for Basel, the chemical and pharmaceutical capital of Switzerland.

 Enjoy the motorcoach ride to the enchanting city set on the shore of the "Lake of the Four Forested Cantons."

 Check into your hotel, relax or set out to explore this quintessential Swiss city.

 Explore Lucerne's Old Town.
 You may want to feed the ducks from the ancient wooden Kapellbrücke (Chapel Bridge).
 Pause at Thorvaldsen's Lion Monument (or Lion o\df Lucerne), near the remarkable Glacier Gardens.
 See the large and noble Jesuitenkirche, one of the landmarks that explain why the rural alpine areas in central and southern Switzerland remained Catholic following the Reformation.

-Enjoy a photo stop in the capital city, which features, of course, a Postage Stamp Museum.
+Enjoy a photo stop in Liechtenstein's capital city, known for its Postage Stamp Museum!